 Building Foundational Knowledge

-The Bray’s Education Assistantship is an educational program designed to facilitate hands-on learning while providing space and time for emerging artists to investigate their creative goals and further their artistic practice.
-Operating through Education and Research, this program is open to anyone seeking foundational knowledge in studio and nonprofit operations.
+The Bray’s Educational Fellowship is an educational program designed to facilitate hands-on learning while providing space and time for emerging professionals to investigate their career goals and further their artistic practice.
+Operating through Education and Engagement, this program is open to individuals seeking foundational knowledge in studio and nonprofit operations.
 Preference will be given to applicants who are pursuing a career in the ceramic arts.

-By assisting throughout the Bray’s campus, individuals receive a well-rounded experience in all aspects of the ceramic field, including operational knowledge of running a nonprofit.
-Assistants will share communal tasks while also maintaining their assigned roles.
-These roles (detailed below) will be assigned based on studio need, experience, and individual assistant goals.
-Assistantships vary in length and are flexible in start and stop date (detailed below).
+By assisting within Education and Engagement and across the Bray’s campus, individuals receive a well-rounded experience in all aspects of the ceramic field, including operational knowledge of running a nonprofit.
+Fellows share communal tasks while maintaining their own individually assigned roles.
+These roles (detailed below in the Bray Hours section) will be assigned based on studio and organizational need, experience, and individual fellow goals.
+Fellowships are six month terms and have quarterly start dates (Feb 1, May 1, Aug 1, Nov 1).

 Black, Brown, Indigenous, LGBTQ+, and self-identifying URM individuals are strongly encouraged to apply.
 If you’d like to learn more about The Bray’s commitments to Diversity, Equity, and Inclusion you may find it here.
 If you have any questions regarding the Education Assistantship program, please do not hesitate to email the Education Manager, Stephanie Seguin at education@archiebray.org.